avigewirtz/avigewirtz.github.io-/make/makefile-version-3-macros.md

 When `make` encounters `$(MACRO_NAME)`, it will replace it with `value`.

 Makefile version 3, shown below, integrates two commonly used macros: CC, which is used to specify the compiler, and CFLAGS, which is used to specify compiler options.
+Notice how we have several versions of each macro, with all but the ones we're currently using commented out.

 {% code title="makefile version 3" lineNumbers="true" %}
 ```makefile